How To Measure and Increase Digital Marketing ROI

 • Marketers who regularly calculate their ROI are 1.6 times more likely to secure budget increases for their marketing activities

-• Typically, an ROI of 5:1 is considered pretty good in digital marketing.
+• Typically, an ROI of 5:1 is considered pretty good in digital marketing

-Why is Measuring Digital Marketing ROI Important?
+Why Is Measuring Digital Marketing ROI Important?

 When running a business, most of us can’t afford to fly by the seat of our pants.
 Having a good grasp on whether an investment is going to pay off is key to making big financial decisions with confidence.